Avichelverma/ObieBrokerApp/README.md

     - For example: when a user selects Auto Insurance in Michigan, the page *should* show Allstate as an option.
 When they change the state to Indiana, Allstate should *not* be shown as an option.
 - (optional) Please transform the spreadsheet into an API.
 This API can take whatever form you choose, but you must be able to explain your choices.

+### My Approach to this Challenge
+There are two supersets namely, PL and CL.
+There are four types of policy coverages *Fire,Auto,Both,State Apt* that are offered by various carriers in different states.

+First, I've written a script in JavaScript that scraps the information from the workbook and store it into 4 collections named after the four policies.
+And in these respected collection, it holds a Key:Value pair of State:List of carriers.
+And further storing it into MongoDB.

+With the help of Express server backend, the GET `/api/search` endpoints receives the requests and respondes back with a body that contains the list of carrier for the following policy name and state.

+This makes our frontend client lightweight for faster loading of the application and relaying on the backend to process and return with proper results.

+### Future Scope
+- To make it easier for the Admin to update the values in the database, I would build an interface that would provide the functionality of CRUD operations to the database.
+This would save the time of updating the workbook.
+- And also, we can put a button on the dashboard that would run the script to update the database again, if the Admin wants to perform updation in the workbook.
+- With theses above approach, we can avoid manually copying the spreadsheet data into our code and make it more friendly for the Admin.
 ### About the Stack
 I have built a Full-Stack Web Application using MERN Stack (MongoDB, Express, React, Nodejs).
 It is designed with two key functional areas: